audiolion/django-groups-cache/README.rst

 .. image:: https://travis-ci.org/audiolion/django-groups-cache.png?branch=master
     :target: https://travis-ci.org/audiolion/django-groups-cache

-Caches the groups a user is in so requests don't have to cmake calls to the database to check group status.
+Caches the groups a user is in so requests don't have to make calls to the database to check group status.

 Documentation
 -------------